-If you want to make home improvements or buy a new car, personal loans can give you a helping hand.
-But before you apply for a loan, there are a few things you need to know.
+But before you apply for a loan, there are some things you need to consider.

-Some lenders will charge you a fee for paying a lump sum or paying off your loan early.
+Some lenders will charge you a fee for paying off your loan early.
 If you feel this is something you might want to do, then finding a loan without this fee could be a key requirement.

-Getting a quote for a loan won’t usually appear on your credit report.
-But making an application often will.
-Too many applications can make a negative impression on lenders, so it’s wise to be sure that a particular loan is right for you before you apply.
+Getting a quote for a loan won’t usually appear on your credit report, but making an application often will.
+Too many applications can harm your credit report, so it’s wise to be sure that a particular loan is right for you before you apply.